mbc012/RustOpenAi/README.md

 * [About the Project](#about-the-project)
 * [Acknowledgements](#acknowledgements)

+## WIP

+This project is currently being built, and in a WIP status.
+It is currently not ready for use, the documentation is currently incomplete and the source is being reformatted.
+Please check back later for updates.

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.